 Friday, October 23rd | 9am-1pm PDT

-This virtual ETR workshop will focus on the food-energy-water nexus, that is the sustainable production of food, clean water, and energy to support a growing population.
-The workshop will feature a talk from Stuart Woolf, the President and CEO of Woolf Farming and Processing, giving a perspective from the California Agricultural industry.
+This virtual ETR workshop focused on the food-energy-water nexus, that is the sustainable production of food, clean water, and energy to support a growing population.
+The workshop featured a talk from Stuart Woolf, the President and CEO of Woolf Farming and Processing, giving a perspective from the California Agricultural industry.
 Mr. Woolf is past Chairman of both the California League of Food Processors and the Almond Board of California.
-The workshop will also include a keynote from Olivier Jerphagnon, CEO of AgMonitor Inc. on the use of big data analytics to support the agricultural industry, a talk by Professor Chandra Krintz on the UCSB SmartFarm projects, a talk on groundwater depletion from Professor Deb Perrone, and a keynote from Professor Steven DenBaars on using UV light to disinfect and sterilize, including for Covid-19.
-The workshop will conclude with a lively panel session for these world class speakers to interact and discuss their views.
+The workshop also included a keynote from Olivier Jerphagnon, CEO of AgMonitor Inc. on the use of big data analytics to support the agricultural industry, a talk by Professor Chandra Krintz on the UCSB SmartFarm projects, a talk on groundwater depletion from Professor Deb Perrone, and a keynote from Professor Steven DenBaars on using UV light to disinfect and sterilize, including for Covid-19.
+The workshop concluded with a lively panel session for these world class speakers to interact and discuss their views.
 Please join us!

 2020 EVENT SPEAKERS